tsileo/microblog.pub/README.md

 ## Contributions

-PRs are welcome, please open an issue to start a discussion before your start any work.
+Contributions/PRs are welcome, please open an issue to start a discussion before your start any work.